claygod/PuffContext/README.md

 -  *New* - create a new PuffContext
 -  *Set* - add the variable in PuffContext.
 -  *Get* - get variable (from the context).
--  *Get* - fix the state to create a branch.
+-  *Fix* - fix the state to create a branch.
 -  *Del* - remove variable (can only be from the current branch!).

+# Perfomance

+Library 11 shows a slightly higher speed

+`
+BenchmarkPuffContext-4	2000000000	         0.05 ns/op
+BenchmarkContext-4    	2000000000	         0.09 ns/op
+`